About the Program

 - How many hours a week are required?

-Students work 35 hours per week and will attend weekly reflection dinners.
+Most interns will work 37 hours per week and will attend weekly gathering (meals provided).

-- What are the requirements beyond the 35hrs/week internship?
+- What are the requirements beyond the on-site internship hours?

-The Hagen Center requires students to participate in a three day orientation (starting May 24th), weekly group dinners and a networking event the last week.
+The Hagen Center requires students to participate in a three day orientation (starting May 30th), weekly group dinners and a final celebration event the last week, where interns provide a visual reflection on their experience.
+Interns will also submit a final written self-reflection.

 - What are the benefits of doing the internship program?